Hague Group

 Arabic, Chinese, English, French, Russian and Spanish are the six official languages of the United Nations, and are used in the group's logo.
-In addition, Portuguese is one of the four languages in which the group's media is available alongside English, French and Spanish.) is a group of nations from the Global South formed on 31 January 2025 to protect and uphold the rulings of the International Court of Justice (ICJ) and the International Criminal Court (ICC), both located in The Hague, Netherlands, in relation to the Israeli–Palestinian conflict.
+In addition, Portuguese is one of the four languages in which the group's media is available alongside English, French, Spanish and Arabic.) is a group of nations from the Global South formed on 31 January 2025 to protect and uphold the rulings of the International Court of Justice (ICJ) and the International Criminal Court (ICC), both located in The Hague, Netherlands, in relation to the Israeli–Palestinian conflict.

 Creation and aims

 The group, convened by Progressive International, declared its creation on 31 January 2025 in The Hague, amid the Gaza war.
 The group was founded by nine member states: Belize, Bolivia, Colombia, Cuba, Honduras, Malaysia, Namibia, Senegal and South Africa.
 The founding members invited several other countries to join, including Spain.

 Varsha Gandikota-Nellutla, Co-General Coordinator of Progressive International and Acting Chair of the Hague Group, described the motivation to create the group: "The Hague Group is born of necessity.
 In a world where powerful nations act with impunity, we must stand together to defend the principles of justice, equality and human rights."
 South Africa's Minister of International Relations and Cooperation, Ronald Lamola, said: "The Hague Group's formation sends a clear message: no nation is above the law, and no crime will go unanswered."
 According to its inaugural statement, the group upholds national obligations to "end the Israeli occupation of the State of Palestine and support the realisation of the inalienable right of the Palestinian people to self-determination, including the right to their independent State of Palestine."

 The member states agreed to prevent the provision or transfer of weapons, ammunition and related equipment to Israel in all cases where there is a clear risk that these weapons would be used to commit or facilitate violations of international humanitarian law or genocide.
 The countries announced that they would prevent ships used to transport weapons or military fuel to Israel from docking at any of their ports.
 At the launch of the Hague Group, Gandikota-Nellutla said, "By coordinating commitments across our ports, across our factories, across our courts, the Hague Group aims to build a bulwark to defend international law."
 Supporters present at the launch event included members of independent UN commissions, human rights lawyers, and parliamentarians from several countries including Yanis Varoufakis and Jeremy Corbyn.